ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 1. Upon receiving an authentication request the system validates if the Timestamp of OTP generation request is older than 20 min.
 Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
 2. The system generates the OTP for the request
-3. Retrieves the mode of communication (i.e) e-mail or phone no configured for sending the OTP
+3. Retrieves the mode of communication (i.e) e-mail or phone number configured for sending the OTP
 4. The system validates if the configured mode of communication is also registered and triggers and OTP
 5. Constructs the authentication response based on validation results with masked mobile and masked e-mail
 6. The system proceeds to validate OTP as per the defined standards